-In order to being able to apply to projects, you firstly need a UTR (i.e. Unique Taxpayer Reference) number.
+In order to being able to apply to missions, you firstly need a UTR (i.e. Unique Taxpayer Reference) number.
 It will be written on the client invoice and it is thus important that it is free of errors.
-In order to get one, it is obligatory that you acquire the sole trader status in order to take on projects.
+In order to get one, it is obligatory that you acquire the sole trader status in order to take on missions.

-On the platform, the tab "Projects" (and then "Feed") contains all available projects.
-Every single project that is visible to you is still vacant.
-As soon as 5 freelancers contact the client though, the project will become unavailable and you won't be able to see it anymore.
+On the platform, the tab "Missions" (and then "Feed") contains all available missions.
+Every single mission that is visible to you is still vacant.
+As soon as 5 freelancers contact the client though, the mission will become unavailable and you won't be able to see it anymore.

-In short, if you see a project which interests you, don't hesitate to apply ;-)
+In short, if you see a mission which interests you, don't hesitate to apply ;-)

 Where should you click in order to contact the client?

-When clicking on a given project, a text box will appear under the project description.
+When clicking on a given mission, a text box will appear under the mission description.
 Simply type in your message and hit "send message".

 2 - Contacting clients: what should I include when writing my first message?